 Even if you’ve read some financial books or researched tactics on the internet, all of the content is disjointed and you’ve been left to piece it together yourself.
 It’s also probable that your literature hasn’t covered how to combine and apply the underlying laws which enable the financial strategies.

-Thus my purpose in writing this article as a Certified Financial Planner® professional, who’s also an Enrolled Agent and Certified Tax Coach™, is to provide you with a strategic framework to help you determine which aspects of your financial life you may need help to prioritize.
+Thus my purpose in writing this article as a Certified Financial Planner® professional, who’s also an Enrolled Agent, Certified Tax Coach™, and Certified Exit Planning Advisor, is to provide you with a strategic framework to help you determine which aspects of your financial life you may need help to prioritize.

 “The fear of death follows from the fear of life.